Make Secure Hiring Decisions with DISC Assessments

 Assessment tools for recruitment and selection provide you with solid insights into how someone is likely to behave in a workplace situation.
 Without accurate and scientifically validated insights from hiring assessment tools, recruiters often rely on less reliable methods such as interviews, CVs and reference checks.
 Predict how your new hire will fit into the role and select the ideal candidate every time with Extended DISC® Assessments.

 Reduce costs associated with hiring and place candidates in the ideal role using non-bias assessment technology.
 Extended DISC® Pre-Employment Assessments and Cognitive Ability Tests are invaluable tools to improve recruitment decisions.
 Cognitive ability is predictive of job performance in most industries, and Extended DISC® Assessments demonstrate the individual's natural behavioural style.
 A combination of these assessments helps Recruiters and HR Managers to identify top talent and predict their success in the role.

 Improve the Recruitment Process

 Through partnering with organisations, 73% of our clients report recruitment savings of $10,000 to over $50,000.
 Improve your hiring and selection process, decrease costs and turnover.

 Recruitment Assessment Tools

 There are a several recruitment assessment tools a HR or recruitment manager can use during the recruitment and onboarding process to identify and develop top talent.
+The best recruitment assessment tools are DISC profile assessments and cognitive tests.
 A candidates cognitive ability and behavioural style significantly impact job performance.
 Identify individuals with the highest chance of success using workplace assessment tools such as a reasoning analysis or a recruitment profiling tool.

 We offer the following assessment tools for recruitment and selection: